 From good sources in the past, I’ve heard of a £5 million fee demanded to secure the services of one of our fullbacks for example, and when you add this to the reported demands for Jordan Rhodes, Lucas Joao and Fernando Forestieri, you can see why moving players out has been an issue for a long while.
 There have also been instances of teams coming in with reasonable offers, for us to demand a substantial amount more, or to add unrealistic clauses and extras, which have then caused negotiations and deals to break down completely.

 While some may suggest that this is the way to negotiate, to start high and then meet in the middle, I’m inclined to think that if it was the plan over the last few years, why haven’t more deals out of the club happened?
 There must be a realistic approach moving forward where player pricing is concerned, and in my opinion, Steve Bruce and his staff are the ones best placed to determine player valuations and the like.

-We as a club must learn from our mistakes, mistakes which have undoubtedly cost the chairman many millions of pounds, and mistakes which have also seen supporters paying a premium for most things.
+We as a club must learn from our mistakes, mistakes which have undoubtedly cost the chairman many millions of pounds, and errors which have also seen supporters paying a premium for most things.
 As I said, the chairman is correcting the mistakes of the past by pumping in many more millions into the club, a club which he has already injected plenty of cash in to since his arrival in 2015.

-You cannot fault or question the chairman’s commitment to the club in my opinion.
-He doesn’t only commit to Sheffield Wednesday financially, but gives a lot of his time to the club too.
+You cannot fault or question the chairman’s commitment to the club, in my opinion.
+He doesn’t only commit to Sheffield Wednesday financially but gives a lot of his time to the club too.
 He spends a lot of time away from home and away from his family, which I imagine is hard work for him, and I think most supporters are grateful and thank him for his ongoing commitment to our club as the current custodian.